d2l-ai/d2l-vi/chapter_convolutional-modern/vgg.md

 * VGG-11 constructs a network using reusable convolutional blocks.
 Different VGG models can be defined by the differences in the number of convolutional layers and output channels in each block.
 * The use of blocks leads to very compact representations of the network definition.
 It allows for efficient design of complex networks.
 * In their work Simonyan and Ziserman experimented with various architectures.
-In particular, they found that several layers of deep and narrow convolutions (i.e. $3 \times 3$) were more effective than fewer layers of wider convolutions.
+In particular, they found that several layers of deep and narrow convolutions (i.e., $3 \times 3$) were more effective than fewer layers of wider convolutions.

 ## Exercises